Estepona Property Insights & Area Guide

 - Typically 300+ days of sunshine

 With more than 20 kilometres of coastline and seventeen magnificent pristine beaches, Estepona is a mecca for beachgoers.
 The most popular beaches are Playa de la Rada, Playa Cristo and Playa del Padron.
-The property offering of beachfront areas in Estepona are very sought after lately and there are many amazing developments being constructed.
+The property offering of beachfront areas in Estepona is very sought after and there are many amazing developments being constructed.

 La Rada Beach is the flagship beach in Estepona.
 Located along the boulevard, this is the largest beach in the area.
 Boasting a Blue Flag confirming the quality of its facilities, as well as the cleanliness of the beach and it’s water.
 The beach is long and wide with a variety of chiringuitos (beach bars) to choose from.